ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 }
 ```

-> Deactivating a plugin can have side effect on other.
-We recommand to limit the access to this methods to a small set of plugins if any (see `canDeactivate`).
+> Deactivating a plugin can have side effect on other plugins that depend on it.
+We recommend limiting the access to this method to a small set of plugins -if any (see `canDeactivate`).

 ### toggleActive
 Activate or deactivate by bypassing permission.